Abu Nidal

 Abu Nidal died after a shooting in his Baghdad apartment in August 2002.
 Palestinian sources believed he was killed on the orders of Saddam Hussein, while Iraqi officials insisted he had committed suicide during an interrogation.
-"He was the patriot turned psychopath", David Hirst wrote in the Guardian on the news of his death.
-"He served only himself, only the warped personal drives that pushed him into hideous crime.
-He was the ultimate mercenary."

 Early life

-Family, early education

 Sabri Khalil al-Banna was born in May 1937 in Jaffa, on the Mediterranean coast of what was then the British Mandate of Palestine.
-His father, Hajj Khalil al-Banna, owned 6,000 acres (24 km2) of orange groves situated between Jaffa and Majdal, today Ashkelon in Israel.
+His father, Hajj Khalil al-Banna, owned 6,000 acres (24 km2) of orange groves situated between Jaffa and Majdal (now Ashkelon in Israel).
 The family lived in luxury in a three-storey stone house near the beach, later used as an Israeli military court.
 Muhammad Khalil al-Banna, Abu Nidal's brother, told Yossi Melman:

 Khalil al-Banna's wealth allowed him to take several wives.
-According to Sabri in an interview with Der Spiegel, his father had 13 wives, 17 sons and eight daughters.
-Melman writes that Sabri's mother was the eighth wife.
-She had been one of the family's maids, a 16-year-old Alawite girl.
-The family disapproved of the marriage, according to Patrick Seale, and as a result Sabri, Khalil's 12th child, was apparently looked down on by his older siblings, although in later life the relationships were repaired.
+In an interview with Der Spiegel, Sabri stated his father had 13 wives, 17 sons and 8 daughters.
+Melman writes that Sabri's mother, an Alawite, was the eighth wife.
+She had been one of the family's maids as a 16-year-old girl.
+The family disapproved of the marriage, according to Patrick Seale and, as a result, Sabri Khalil's 12th child, was apparently looked down on by his older siblings, although in later life the relationships were repaired.

 In 1944 or 1945, his father sent him to Collège des Frères de Jaffa, a French mission school, which he attended for one year.
 When his father died in 1945, when Sabri was seven years old, the family turned his mother out of the house.
 His brothers took him out of the mission school and enrolled him instead in a prestigious, private Muslim school in Jerusalem, now known as Umariya Elementary School, which he attended for about two years.